thekarlbrown/ChangeTheWorld/README.md

 php adds: deal with null inputs for insert/update calls

-transform friends to following OR add friends both ways and pending/accepting/denying requests

 change php inserts so that auto_increment doesn't trigger after app is working and diagnostics are complete IE add id=id+1 not autoincrements (what about holes)

-change user_add.php to PDO for mysql injection, from get to post, and improve autoindex (currently updates every time for testing)

 retrieve categories from server instead of setting them manually